How to Pass the Life in the UK Test First Time

 The key is to use materials based on the current handbook, not outdated versions.

-Step 3: Create a Study Schedule
+Step 3: Create a study schedule

 How long you need depends on your starting point: